 Robert E. Eiche

-Robert E. Eiche served as the inaugural campus director from 1939 to 1968, steering the institution from its incipient days as the Altoona Undergraduate Center through its transformation into the Altoona campus of the Pennsylvania State University.
+Robert E. Eiche served as the inaugural campus director from 1939 to 1968, steering the institution from its incipient days as the Altoona Undergraduate Center through its transformation into the Altoona campus of Penn State.
 David R. Pugh, director of undergraduate centers for Penn State College, recommended Eiche for the directorship.
 As he told the local committee, "We are sending you a man who is a builder, an educator, and a fine administrator."